Team Red, White & Blue: Programs and activities

 Team RWB organizes weekly and monthly running, cycling, fitness and social events across the country, in addition to aid projects and monthly themed missions.
 A characteristic format is flag relays and endurance competitions.
 In 2025, Team RWB organized the 3,000-mile Old Glory Ultra Relay across the United States.

 Local chapters hold weekly activities both on and near military installations and in surrounding civilian communities.
 Participation and coordination are facilitated through a proprietary mobile app (iOS/Android), which allows members to discover local events, post their own activities, and join challenges.
 Based on download activity in the App Store, it can be seen that the mobile app has over 200,000 members.

+Team RWB held the Stars and Stripes flag carry relay in 2021, starting on 11 September in New York and spanning over 2,500 miles across nine states to Atlanta to finish on Veterans Day.

+In 2026, Team RWB organized the GWOT 100-mile challenge in which 60 airman participated from the 43rd Air Mobility Squadron.

 Research and impact

 Team RWB is one of the few veterans' service organizations whose model has been described in peer-reviewed literature.

 In 2024/25, Team RWB presented the results of a six-month health study that measured biomarkers, wearable data and the Enriched Life Scale.
 The results showed that a significant improvement in BMI and reduction in 'risk' biomarkers had occurred in a large proportion of participants.

 The US Department of Veterans Affairs has highlighted Team RWB's role in reducing loneliness among veterans through community-based physical activities.